cognesy/instructor-php/docs/structures.md

 # Structures

 Structures allow dynamically define the shape of data to be extracted by LLM.
-Classes may not be the best fit for this purpose, as they declaring them at runtime is not possible.
+Classes may not be the best fit for this purpose, as declaring or modifying them at a runtime is not possible.

-With structures, you can define custom data shapes dynamically, at runtime to specify the information you need LLM to infer from the provided text or chat messages.
+With structures, you can define custom data shapes dynamically, for example based on the user input or context of the processing, to specify the information you need LLM to infer from the provided text or chat messages.